 Why It Works

-- Combining fresh cremini and shiitake mushrooms with rehydrated dried porcinis gives this gravy a clean, straightforward earthy, woodsy flavor.
+- Combining fresh cremini with rehydrated dried porcinis gives this gravy a robust, earthy mushroom flavor.

-- Using a mixture of chicken and beef stock produces a gravy that is full and rich without muddling the mushroom flavor.
+- Optionally using a mixture of chicken and beef stock produces a gravy that is full and rich without overpowering the mushroom flavor.

 - A splash of sherry mixed in at the very end results in a brighter taste and creates a contrast that brings out the mushrooms even more forcefully.